viditvarshney/HacktoberFest2020/N-Queen Problem/N-Queens_ShubhamJha.md

-"I have Choosed "Java,C++,C and Python Language  to solve the N-Queens Puzzle Problem by Backtracking"
+"I have Choosed "Java and Python Language"  to solve the N-Queens Puzzle Problem by Backtracking"

 -> Because I find that to get best performace of our code implementation and approaches must be there in as many language as we can,